California Polytechnic State University, San Luis Obispo: Major donations and 21st century developments

 On May 3, 2017, Cal Poly received a $110 million gift from alumni William L. and Linda Frost, one of the largest donations ever made to public education in California.

+In 2022, the university established the Noyce School of Applied Computing, combining three departments - electrical engineering, computer engineering, and software engineering - under one umbrella through donations received from the Robert N. Noyce Trust.
+In 2024, the school received a $60 million gift from the trust to establish an endowment, funding operations for the foreseeable future.

 In 2024, the CSU system recommended integrating Cal Maritime with Cal Poly San Luis Obispo.
 On November 21, 2024, the CSU Board of Trustees approved the CSU Chancellor's recommendation.
-On July 1, 2025, the two universities will begin operating as a single institution: Cal Poly.
+As of July 1, 2025, the two universities operate as a single institution: Cal Poly.
 On May 21, 2025, the university announced that Dr. Corey Cook had been named vice president and chief executive officer of Cal Poly, Solano Campus in Vallejo, and Rear Admiral (Retired) Eric C. Jones, USCG, had been named superintendent of the Cal Poly Maritime Academy, effective July 1.
 The full integration of academics will be completed in fall 2026 and all Cal Poly Maritime Academy and Cal Poly, Solano Campus students will be enrolled as Cal Poly students.